 1. Journaling raises creativity to its most optimum level.
 Think about how many times during the day you’re struck with a good idea or thought; or you come across something that simply inspires you.
 Do you write it down?
 If not, then chances are it flies in and out of your mind so fast you’re already on to the next thing.
 Taking a moment or two to jot these little nuggets down is easy.
 Getting them out of your head and onto paper, preserves them for a later time.
 A time when you can sit down and expand upon them.
 (For all you millenials out there — type them in your Notes App!)

 Some of the best writers of our time, from Allen Ginsburg to Virginia Woolf to Victor Hugo made journaling a daily habit.
 In her article, Why Good Writers Keep Journals, Ruth Folit, explains that “Writers know that the anecdotes of the day, conversations overheard, and experiences, feelings and subtleties of a moment may be the seeds of a short story, the building blocks of a script or the spark for a magazine article.
 Keeping a journal keeps all these important morsels handy and ready to use when the appropriate time appears.”

 2. Journaling can serve as a catalyst for more effective time management.
 There’s that word again, “time.”
 We never seem to have enough of it.
 Our days get busier and for some unknown reason, the hours seem to shrink in proportion.
-I find that jotting down to-do lists, reminders, and work-related ideas and inputs helps me to remain engaged and focused during my workday.
+I find that jotting down to-do lists, reminders, and work-related ideas, and inputs helps me to remain engaged and focused during my workday.

 As a program analyst for a successful government contractor, my job is demanding, and at times very stressful.
 Journaling in the morning, before work, helps to set the tone for my day.
 I find I arrive at work focused and prepared to dive in.
 Journaling in the evening before bed allows me to review my day, gain much-needed perspective on any important events that occurred, whether good or bad, as well as to review my accomplishments and to get a head start on preparing for the next day.